 - Developed understanding of structure, speed and clarity

 Who should attend?

-Sessions are designed for anyone who wants to refresh and improve their writing skills in our rapidly changing world of words.
+The session is designed for anyone who wants to refresh and improve their writing skills in our rapidly changing world of words.

 Catherine Arrow, LPRINZ, FCIPR, Founding Chartered Public Relations Practitioner

 Catherine Arrow is an international public relations consultant and educator.
 She heads PR Knowledge Hub Ltd, a learning and development centre for public relations and communication professionals delivering online and face-to-face training.

 A PRINZ Life member, a Fellow of the Chartered Institute of Public Relations and a Founding Chartered Public Relations Practitioner, Catherine has served the public relations profession for many years contributing at national and global levels.
 She is a former Secretary of the Global Alliance for Public Relations and Communication Management, serving on the board from 2008 – 2015.